laminlabs/lamindb/docs/transfer.md

 <!-- this guide is replicated in `tests/pydata/test_transfer.py` via `test_transfer_tutorial_artifact_annotations` -->

-# Transfer & sync data across databases
+# Transfer & sync across databases

 This guide shows how to sync objects from a source database to your default database.